Meningococcal disease

 Recommended dose schedules

 For recommended dose schedules for healthy people aged ≥2 years who wish to receive meningococcal vaccine, see Table.
-Recommendations for meningococcal vaccines for healthy people aged ≥2 years, by age and vaccine brand.
+Recommendations for meningococcal vaccines for healthy people aged ≥2 years, by vaccine brand.

 For the recommended dose schedules for healthy infants and children aged <2 years, see: